kevintpeng/Learn-Something-Every-Day/Production-Engineering/Chef.md

 - base recipes and cookbooks are often used to configure the bare minimum on all nodes
 - reference recipes `'recipe[<cookbook>::<recipe>]'`
 - references base roles as `'role[base]'` or if nested `/roles/base/packages.rb`, use `'role[base--packages]'`

+### Attributes
+Used by the chef-client to understand
+- the current state of the node
+- what state the node was at the end of the previous chef-client run
+- what the state of the node should be at the end of the current chef-client run

+during every chef-client run, the chef client builds attribute list, defined by:
+- the state of the node itself
+- cookbooks can define attributes in attribute files or through recipes
+- roles and environments define attributes
+- data about the node from Ohai
+- the node object that was saved to the chef server, on the previous chef-client run
+- the rebuilt node object on the current chef-client run

 ### Environment
 Taken care of by Cooker, but in regular setup, found in `/environments`